 The Short Version

 I'm an author of paranormal and historical romance.
 Before the supernatural took possession of my pen I worked as an Assistant Manager and bookseller for Waldenbooks.
 After the store closed, I turned to writing as my next career choice.
 Now I write romance novels while caring for my 4 young children.
-I live with my musician husband and 3 crazy cats in the coal region of Pennsylvania.
+I live with 3 crazy cats in the coal region of Pennsylvania.

 The Long Version